temporalio/docker-builds/docker-readme/server.md

-Temporal requires a database backend -- one of Cassandra (default), MySQL, PostgreSQL, or SQLite.
+Temporal requires a database backend -- one of Cassandra (default), MySQL, or PostgreSQL.

 Optionally also supports Elasticsearch for [visibility](https://docs.temporal.io/self-hosted-guide/visibility).